Senior School Rules & Regulations

 - Handicaps – The outdoor registered handicap is the one used by SUPA.
 For arena polo a outdoor handicap plus 1 is taken.

-- All players must be current full time students at a senior school.
+- All players must be current full time students at a senior school Year 9 – Year 13.

-- Beginners – this section is for players who have not played any competitive matches and are new to the sport.
+- Beginners – this section is for players who have not played any competitive matches and are new to the sport after one year of playing they must move to novice.
+This division is not suitable for Pony Club Polo Players.

-- Combined – combined teams may only be made up by the Section Manager and will then be entered into an appropriate section.
+- Combined – combined teams in all levels must be approved by the Section Manager.
 Please note that under no circumstances may School Managers, Parents or Coaches enter mixed school teams into a tournament without prior agreement from the Section Manager.
 If you do not have enough players to make up a team please speak to the relevant Section Manager.
 If you are found to be entering a mixed team without prior approval from SUPA you will be disqualified.

-- Substitution of Players – If you have a withdrawal from your team and need to substitute a player you must inform us in writing immediately.
+- Substitution of Players – If you have a withdrawal from your team and need to substitute a player you must inform us through the website immediately.
 If you do not have another player within your schools pool you must speak to the relevant Section Manager.
-You may not, under any circumstances, substitute a player from another school without written permission for the relevant Section Manager.
+You may not, under any circumstances, substitute a player from another school without written permission from the relevant Section Manager.
 Substitute players must be a current SUPA member.

 - Section Managers and SUPA Stewards reserve the right to move teams/players into different divisions if they deem them to be entered into an in appropriate division.